F-4J Phantom 'Tomcatters' - T-shirt printed on back

 This design features the livery of Pilot Officer Eric Lock from 41 Squadron.
 In August 1940 R6886 was stationed at RAF Hornchurch.
 The back of the shirt features 8 profiles from this collection of Spitfire t-shirts.

-Hawker Hurricane - T-shirt
+Sea Harrier - T-shirt

 from